YoussefElattarr/instabug-task/README.md

 ### Environment Variables

-Create a .env file in the root of the project based on the provided .env.example.
+Create a .env file in the root of the project based on the provided .env.example. <br />
+Keep MYSQL_USER as root <br />
+MYSQL_PASSWORD and MYSQL_ROOT_PASSWORD should be the same password

 ### Run the Application